AccumulateNetwork/accumulate-docs/tutorials/cli-tutorial.md

 ### The end

-That's all for this tutorial, but you can find more commands and examples in the [Reference Guide](broken-reference).
+That is the end of this tutorial, but you can find more commands and examples in the [Reference Guide](broken-reference).